nicdd/solarpi/backup.md

 ## Description
 A simple script that reads the binary configuration values from the inverter and saves them to a file.
-This is written to work with SPH inverters only.
+This is written to work with SPH or SPF5000 inverters only.
 It reads the USB device path from the options.json file so assumes that has been configured correctly.
 I have not written a restore utility; this backup utility is aimed at testing and debugging SolarPi.